 Air drying

 The best way to avoid heat damage is to not use heat.
-This is where air-drying comes in.
-I've tried air drying several times, but haven't always gotten good results.
+This is where air drying comes in.
+I've tried air drying several times, but have only sometimes gotten good results.
 What I have found is the key to getting good results from air drying is the product you use and how much.While I'm not an expert at air drying here are some tips I've picked up along the way

 - Use products that help reduce frizz